panglesd/keep-connected/README.md

 # lost-signal
 godot game-jam

-A game I made for the Godot Wild Jam #21, link when it will be finished.
+A game I made for the Godot Wild Jam #21.

+You can find the game here: https://panglesd.itch.io/keep You can find the submission to the game jam here: https://itch.io/jam/godot-wild-jam-21/rate/647063

+Thanks to Robert for the beautiful sprites https://0x72.itch.io/16x16-robot-tileset And to Spring for the music https://opengameart.org/content/icy-cold-blues